Sameeksha317/Airline-Accident-Prediction/README.md

 ## Video Walkthrough

-🎥 [Watch the full walkthrough](#) — a slide-by-slide narration covering the business case, Dataiku pipeline, model results, and limitations. *(link to be added)*
+🎥 [Watch the full walkthrough](#) — a slide-by-slide narration covering the business case, Dataiku pipeline, model results, and limitations.(https://youtu.be/eSagg3uVORQ)
 The full narration script used to record it is included in `presentation/Video_Narration_Script.docx`.

 ## Repository Contents